mikependon/RepoDB/Docs/pages/cache.rst

 		}
 	}

+The snippets above creates a class named `FileCache` that implements the `ICache` interfaces.
+By implementing the said interface, the class is now qualified to become a library `Cache` object.

-Below is the way on how to inject the custom cache to a repository.
+Below is the way on how to inject the custom `Cache` object to a repository.

 ::